eklein/janus/README.md

 F11 - Modify Meta char to C-o for pasting stuff w/ ` F12 - Modify Meta char to ` for normal use
 ```

-Tmux is also scriptable from command line, just run tmux-[tab tab] to see the options